 - Hematopoietic stem cell transplantation

-Individuals with Wiskott–Aldrich syndrome mostly die before age 10.
+Individuals with Wiskott-Aldrich syndrome usually die before the of age 10.

-DiGeorge Syndrome results from microdeletion in a small segment of chromosome 22.
+DiGeorge syndrome results from a microdeletion in a small segment of chromosome 22.

-Deletion is heterozygous and involves the long arm, q, of chromosome 22 hence the name 22q11.2 deletion syndrome.
+The deletion is heterozygous and involves the long arm, q, of chromosome 22, hence the name 22q11.2 deletion syndrome.
 Up to 50 genes may be affected as a result of such deletions.
-About 93% of cases are de novo mutations during early fetal development while 7% are inherited in autosomal dominant pattern from affected parents.
-The frequency of DiGeorge Syndrome is 1 in 4000 births.
+About 93% of cases are de novo mutations during early fetal development, while 7% are inherited in an autosomal dominant pattern from affected parents.
+The frequency of DiGeorge Syndrome is 1 in 4,000 births.

 Signs and symptoms

-There are various symptoms related to DiGeorge Syndrome and a marked variability in clinical expression among different individuals.
-Commonly associated signs and symptoms include:
+There are various symptoms related to DiGeorge Syndrome and marked variability in clinical expression among different individuals.
+Commonly associated signs and symptoms include the following.

-- Congenital heart disease: It is found in around 40% of the individuals.
+Congenital heart disease is found in around 40% of individuals.
 Common anomalies are: